luisacicolini/luisacicolini/README.md

 ### Hello, world!

+✨ Luisa, 23yo, Compilers and Formal Languages enthusiast

+✨ Fascinated by creativity

-✨ I'm Luisa, 23yo Computer Science and Engineering Student at Politecnico di Milano
+✨ In the meantime, MSc student in Computer Science and Engineering @PoliMi.

-✨ Passionate about music, arts, and anything that involves some kind of creative process